chjj/bthreads/README.md

 bthreads has 4 backends and a few layers of fallback:

 - `worker_threads` - Uses the still experimental [worker_threads] module in
   node.js.
-Currently only usable if `--experimental-worker` is passed on the command line.
+Only usable prior to node.js v11.7.0 if `--experimental-worker` is passed on the command line.
 - `child_process` - Leverages the [child_process] module in node.js to emulate
   worker threads.
 - `web_workers` - [Web Workers API][web_workers] (browser only).